Raghvender1205/PCA-Online-Application/README.md

 3. This window will appear, with options to select different components and output in the form of `Plotly` Scatter Plot.
 <img src="docs/Output.jpg">

+This application is very helpful for data scientist as it solves simple classification and data visualization problems.